 David has been repeatedly recognized as a “Rising Star” by SuperLawyers and Texas Monthly Magazine and was named among Strathmore’s “Who’s Who” of American lawyers.
 In 2017 he was named a “Top Lawyer” by Houstonia Magazine.
 He is rated AV Preeminent by Martindale-Hubbell, a peer rating for the highest level of professional excellence.
-In 2019, David was selected as a member of the Nation’s Top One Percent by the National Association of Distinguished Counsel.
+In 2019 and 2020, David was selected as a member of the Nation’s Top One Percent by the National Association of Distinguished Counsel.
 David is admitted to practice in the Northern, Southern, Eastern and Western Districts of Texas, the Eastern and Western Districts of Arkansas, the Fifth Circuit Court of Appeals, the Eighth Circuit Court of Appeals, the Southern District of Indiana, the Southern District of Mississippi, and the Northern District of Ohio.

 In 2000, David earned his Juris Doctorate from Southern Methodist University School of Law, where he was successful in Mock Trial and Moot Court competitions.
 While in law school, he served as Administrative Editor for the Computer Law Review & Technology Journal.
 In 1993, he received his bachelor’s degree in journalism from the University of Nebraska and was a member of AE Rho National Journalism Society.
 David graduated with minors in English, history and psychology.